bittiez/HelpOp-Email/README.md

 The emailTemplate file is a template file used for your emails, the current placeholders available are:
-[USERNAME] -> This will be replaced with the players Minecraft username [MESSAGE]  -> This will be replaced with the players message or question
+[USERNAME] -> This will be replaced with the players Minecraft username [MESSAGE]  -> This will be replaced with the players message or question [LOCATION] -> This will be replaced with the players location and world